 Adding to the problem, minorities and women are underrepresented in the field.
 While Latinos make up about 16 percent of the U.S. population, they comprise just 8 percent of those earning engineering degrees.
 African-Americans, who make up 12 percent of the overall population, make up only 4 percent of those earning engineering degrees.
-And while the rate of women earning engineering degrees is steady, the rate of minority women is declining, particularly among African-American women.
+And while the rate of women earning engineering degrees is steady, the rate of minority women is declining, particularly among African-American industry offers innovative and collaborative careers beyond core engineering.
+Despite our exciting technical innovations, we often must compete for talent with the high-tech companies of Silicon Valley and continue to fight perceptions of an aging industry.
+In truth, however, these days we are as much a technology company as an auto company.